ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 ********************************************

-Adaptive Template Scripts should be created outside Motor-CAD, using a Python Integrated Development Environment (IDE) (such as PyCharm).
+Adaptive Template Scripts should be created outside Motor-CAD, using a Python Integrated Development Environment (IDE) (for example PyCharm or VSCode).
 Using an IDE allows for faster creation of the script, allowing access to autocompletion, code correction and other features which are not available in the Motor-CAD scripting interface.

 This is essential when writing complex scripts, allowing issues with the script to be fixed and the inspection of Python objects, such as geometry regions from Motor-CAD.